Gimhanihangawaththa/Bodimkarayo.lk/Bodimkarayo_README.md

 The platform will connect tenants, landlords, and potential roommates through an intelligent recommendation system, verified profiles, and map-based property listings.

+## Objectives
+• Develop a user-friendly platform for property listing and roommate finding.
+• Integrate search and personalized recommendations.
+• Enable property owners and tenants to create verified profiles.
+• Map Integration – Map-based property search and navigation
+• Provide an admin dashboard for management, reporting, and issue handling.
+• Deliver first a fully functional web application, followed by a mobile application built with Flutter for broader accessibility.

 ## 🧠 System Architecture (High-Level)